-Many partners making the project one of it’s kind
+Many partners make the project one of it’s kind

 iCARE has involved 16 European partner institutions (7 academic full-partners, 2 industrial full-partners, and 7 associated academic partners).
-The training consortium is unique because it involves academic, industrial and socio-economic partners who are from very different disciplines, yet who are all of utmost importance to the core issue: optimising inclusion of children with hearing impairment in an oral society.
+The training consortium is unique because it involves academic, industrial, and socio-economic partners who are from very different disciplines, yet who are all of utmost importance to the core issue: optimizing the inclusion of children with hearing impairment in an oral society.

-iCARE has provided a research and training environment that is not realisable by any of the participating partners.
+iCARE has provided a research and training environment that is not realizable by any of the participating partners.
 It was built on four pillars:

-- Communication accessibility – to optimise inclusion for all children with a uni/bilateral, mild, moderate, severe or profound hearing loss in the oral society.
+- Communication accessibility – to optimize inclusion for all children with a uni/bilateral, mild, moderate, severe, or profound hearing loss in the oral society.

 - Improved acoustics – to ascertain optimal room acoustic conditions regarding understanding speech in complex acoustic environments

 - Auditory remediation – to assist in building communication skills among children, teachers, and caregivers

 - Integration and e-learning – integrate knowledge across disciplines and develop and evaluate e-learning modules for the training of the fellows